 “Not speaking and speaking are both human ways of being in the world, and there are kinds and grades of each.
 There is the dumb silence of slumber or apathy; the sober silence that goes with a solemn animal face; the fertile silence of awareness, pasturing the soul, whence emerge new thoughts; the alive silence of alert perception, ready to say, “This… this…”; the musical silence that accompanies absorbed activity; the silence of listening to another speak, catching the drift and helping him be clear; the noisy silence of resentment and self-recrimination, loud and subvocal speech but sullen to say it; baffled silence; the silence of peaceful accord with other persons or communion with the cosmos.” – Paul Goodman

 You can’t stand the silence.
-When two people talk and there is a lull in conversation, we get anxious and fumble in our brains to say anything.
+When two people talk and there is a lull in conversation, we get anxious and fumble in our brains to say something, anything.
 We bring up weather, sports, or current events to get the conversation flowing again.
-What if we just sat in silence like a Quaker until there really was something to say and enjoyed each other’s company in silence?
+What if we just sat in silence like a Quaker until there was something to say and enjoyed each other’s company in silence?

 Here are the things that make it so you are never alone; therefore, always escape from the confines of your cranial cavity.